Home > Spain > Malaga - Costa del Sol > Shine International Academy

 The purpose of the academy is to facilitate the growth of our learners’ self-esteem, confidence and wellbeing, as well as developing their learning and understanding through a truly personalised and supported experience.

 Inclusivity is key to our philosophy and every child is encouraged to become a contributing member of our Shine family by participating fully in academy life.
-We aim, as a community, to respect and develop the strengths of our children while also supporting their areas of challenge.
+We aim, as a community, to respect and develop the strengths of our children while also supporting them to fulfil their potential.

 When your children leave Shine International Academy, they do so with the skills, knowledge and understanding to embrace the next steps in their personal journey, and to be responsible and participative members of our diverse, multicultural and international society.